 Democratic leaders have had numerous disastrous wake-up calls to put out entirely different messaging (and entirely…

-Even Democratic consultants who are not corporate consultants seem to usually do more harm than good.
+Even most Democratic consultants who are not corporate consultants seem to usually do more harm than good.

 Illusory truth effect - Wikipedia

 The illusory truth effect (also known as the illusion of truth effect, validity effect, truth effect, or the…

 Democrats should start using repeated talking points on important issues, immediately.

 Below is a quote from an article I wrote on that subject.